runtosolve/StructuresKit.jl/docs/PlautBeam/PlautBeam.md

 ```
 ## Background
-The theory and equations supporting this package are documented in:
+The theory and equations supporting this module are documented in:

  Plaut, R.H., Moen, C.D.
 (2020). ["Lateral-Torsional Deformations of C-Section and Z-Section Beams with Continuous Bracing."](https://cloud.aisc.org/SSRC/2020.html?_zs=X87We1&_zl=EMjo6)   Proceedings of the Annual Stability Conference, Structural Stability Research Council.